YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/edit_operations.rst

-Edit Operations
+YDK Operations
 =================

 .. cpp:namespace:: ydk

-.. cpp:enum-class:: EditOperation
+.. cpp:enum-class:: YOperation

-Operations as defined under netconf edit-config operation attribute in `RFC 6241 <https://tools.ietf.org/html/rfc6241#section-7.2>`_ to be used with various :cpp:class:`YDK services<Service>` and :cpp:class:`entities<Entity>`.
+Operations as defined under netconf edit-config operation attribute in `RFC 6241 <https://tools.ietf.org/html/rfc6241#section-7.2>`_ and for filtering read operations by leaf to be used with various :cpp:class:`YDK services<Service>` and :cpp:class:`entities<Entity>`.

         .. cpp:enumerator:: merge